-Ross County v Celtic
+Celtic restore lead with win over Ross County

 Post update

 Goal!
-Ross County 0, Celtic 1.
-Jota (Celtic) converts the penalty with a right footed shot to the centre of the goal.
+Ross County 0, Celtic 2.
+Alexandro Bernabei (Celtic) left footed shot from outside the box to the top left corner.
+Assisted by Jota.

 Post update